HTTP-RPC/Kilo/README.md

 public static <T> T adapt(URL baseURL, Class<T> type, BiFunction<String, URL, WebServiceProxy> factory) { ... }
 ```

 All three versions take a base URL and an interface type as arguments and return an instance of the given type that can be used to invoke service operations.
 The second version accepts a map of HTTP header values that will be submitted with every service request.
 The third accepts a callback that is used to produce web service proxy instances.
+Interface types must be compiled with the `-parameters` flag so their method parameter names are available at runtime.

 The `RequestMethod` annotation is used to associate an HTTP verb with an interface method.
 The optional `ResourcePath` annotation can be used to associate the method with a specific path relative to the base URL.
 If unspecified, the method is associated with the base URL itself.
-Named path variables can be supplied by extending the `Map` interface in the service type.

-Service adapters must be compiled with the `-parameters` flag so their method parameter names are available at runtime.
+If the provided interface type extends the `Map` interface, the `put()` method can be used to supply values for any named path variables.

 `POST` requests are always submitted using the multi-part encoding.
-Values are returned as described for `WebServiceProxy` and adapted as described [earlier](#beanadapter) based on the method return type.
+Return values are handled as described for `WebServiceProxy`, and are automatically coerced to the correct type.

 For example, the following interface might be used to model the operations of the math service: